 How does this relate to Michigan's history?
+What material(s) make up this sculpture?
 Pose in the same position as the figures on the trees.

 Watch the five minute Fallen Comrade Video.

 Make an airplane out of clay and glaze it.